-Due to this technology sea change, data has become a utility requirement in real estate, much like electricity, water, and gas.
-As it is with the three original utilities, data also requires an infrastructure for building systems data, analytics and cybersecurity.
-We call this The Fourth Utility™ Infrastructure.
+Due to this technology market shift and the need to address public health in your buildings, data has become a utility requirement in real estate, much like electricity, water, and gas.
+As with the three original utilities (water, electricity, and gas), data also requires an infrastructure for building systems interoperability, analytics, visualization, AI, and cybersecurity.
+We call this The Fourth Utility™ Approach.